FlorianMichael/UniversalConnect/README.md

 # UniversalConnect
-A multiversion implementation for minecraft, that allows the player to connect with mutliple versions on a server.
+A multiversion implementation for minecraft, that allows the player to connect with multiple versions on a server.
-This is the libary to make protocol supports for more versions.
+This is the library to make protocol supports for more versions.

 ## Developer Information